 Tennis elbow, which in the medical world is referred to as Lateral Elbow Tendinopathy (LET) or lateral epicondylalgia, is one of the most common elbow injuries.
 As common as lateral elbow pain may be, it can be an absolute nuisance to treat and live with.
 It doesn’t just affect and cause pain with a tennis backhand but also shaking hands, grabbing dishes, typing, gripping, writing, and you name it.
 In this article, you’ll learn what tennis elbow is, how to treat it, what you should try first, and tennis elbow prehab exercises to try and avoid this injury in the future.

-Should I Get A Corticosteroid Shot In My Elbow?
+How To Treat Tennis Elbow: Should I Get A Corticosteroid Shot?

 In this day and age with technology, instant gratification is easy to come by.
 It is fair to say most people do not enjoy being in pain, and the idea of getting a cortisone injection in your elbow to make your pain go away fast sounds tempting.
 However, think twice.

 “There is strong evidence that corticosteroid medication provides short-term relief of pain but leads to worse outcomes after 6 and 12 months compared to either a wait-and-see approach or physical therapy management, with substantial recurrence rates.”(1)

 It is fair to say the three of us could not agree more with this statement.
 Unfortunately, most people will only address tennis elbow symptoms when it is a real burden.
 Getting a cortisone shot can provide immediate relief within a few days, which means no more pain!
 However, because there is no more pain, there is no reason to do elbow [P]Rehab exercises right?
 This is the mindset that can lead to tennis elbow coming back and worse long-term outcomes, thus we do not recommend a cortisone shot as the first line of treatment for tennis elbow.